 - Exclude any land/ buildings that, following a successful appeal against listing, are no longer to be considered as an ACV; and

-LA section 95 requires the owner of an ACV to notify the local authority in writing of the desire to dispose of the ACV.
+Under section 95 of the Localism Act 2011 the owner of an ACV must notify the local authority in writing of the desire to dispose of the ACV.

 That written notification triggers a six- week interim moratorium period during which the owner of the ACV can only dispose of it to a community interest group.